Updated: January 15, 2021

 It’s more convenient to watch educational videos or listen to informative podcasts, but these media are hard to produce – which means that if you’re not reading, then you’re missing out on the wealth of information that’s being shared by experts who can only afford to write.
 So read more books, magazines, websites, and blogs.

 2. Be more open-minded but critical

 Our biases can sometimes limit the opportunities that we can discover.
 This year, be more open-minded about new ideas and listen to others with perspectives that are different from yours.
 Listen and understand, but don’t be gullible.
 Stay critical and learn to sort out good ideas from the bad.

 3. Establish daily, weekly, and monthly routines.

 Our willpower is limited, that’s why you should not use it unnecessarily.
-If you can establish routines in your life, then there will be less decisions to make on trivial matters such as where to eat, what to wear, or what to do during weekends.
+If you can establish routines in your life, then there will be fewer decisions to make on trivial matters such as where to eat, what to wear, or what to do during weekends.
 Conserve brain power so you can use as much of it for important matters such as financial planning or business development.

 4. Exercise regularly and make healthier food choices.

-A fit body and a healthy lifestyle will boost your productivity and creativity – thus making you more effective at work, so you can get things done; and more efficient in abstract and critical thinking, such as generating business ideas or analyzing investment strategies.
+A fit body and a healthy lifestyle will boost your productivity and creativity – thus making you more effective at work, so you can get things done, and more efficient in abstract and critical thinking, such as generating business ideas or analyzing investment strategies.